 Defending Against Domestic Battery Charges

 When you contact us about your domestic battery charges, we will consider the circumstances of your case and then select the most effective defense strategy.
+As the accused, it is crucial to respond quickly to domestic violence accusations to protect your rights and future.
 Our options include:

 • Arguing that you were attacked and acting in self-defense.
-You cannot be convicted of domestic battery if you were defending yourself against an attack.
+You cannot be convicted of domestic battery if you were defending yourself against an attack, especially when protecting yourself as a victim of aggression.

 • Arguing that physical contact was incidental or unintentional and not insulting or provoking.

-• Arguing that the charges against you are false allegations.
-People sometimes bring false charges against each other due to anger or the desire to win a child custody case.
+• Arguing that the charges against you are false allegations or false accusations.
+People sometimes bring false accusations against each other due to anger, revenge, or the desire to win a child custody case, which can have a serious impact on the victim and the accused.

 • Showing that your accuser’s statements do not match any physical evidence.

 The best strategy in your case depends on the facts.
 Tell us what happened, and we will know what strategy to pursue.
-A dismissal or an acquittal is always the best outcome, but a strong defense can help you even when an acquittal is impossible.
-If we can weaken the prosecution’s case against you, they may offer reduced charges with lower penalties in exchange for a plea bargain.
+A dismissal or an acquittal is always the best outcome, but a strong, aggressive defense that considers the big picture of your case can help you even when an acquittal is impossible.
+If our domestic violence attorneys in Bloomington can weaken the prosecution’s case against you, they may offer reduced charges with lower penalties in exchange for a plea bargain.

 Family Law Issues